fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 tags:   [MLOPS]
 ---

-### Data & AI Landscape
+### Data & AI Challenge
 As you know, we're generating a massive amount of data every year - over 64.2 zettabytes.
 This data is everywhere, from billions of devices, mobile phones to the Internet of Things, spread over various cloud environments.

-More than just storing data, we can use it through AI and machine learning.
-But, implementing AI successfully comes with its challenges.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/data-ai-world.jpg">
   </div>
 </div>

-### Challenges in AI and Machine Learning
+ More than just storing data, we can use it through AI and machine learning.
+But, implementing AI successfully comes with its challenges.

 Even though AI is growing, only 1% of AI and machine learning projects are completely successful.
 This shows big problems in how they're planned, supported, and carried out.
 72% of companies are still trying to figure out the best way to use AI in their Business.
 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/aifail2.png">